-Deb Cleland is a Post-Doctoral Fellow working with Valerie Braithwaite on the projects Regulation and Social Capital and Peacebuilding Compared, providing qualitative data analysis expertise and research support.
-In particular, Valerie and Deb are looking at how regulation can improve quality of life and citizen engagement in our democracy.
+Deb Cleland is a Post-Doctoral Fellow working with Valerie Braithwaite on the project Regulation and Social Capital.
+Valerie and Deb are looking at how individuals and institutions can build social capital to improve regulation, quality of life and citizen engagement in our democracy.

 Combining her background in human ecology and interest in creative research approaches, Deb is working out how to create playful pathways to participation (as well as how to best incorporate dreadful alliteration into website biographies).
 This interest came out of her work using computer and board games for science communication and to encourage the sustainable management of small-scale fisheries in the Philippines.

 She blogs on occasion at www.onefishtofish.com and tweets from @debisda.

 Cleland, Deborah (2017) [Fishing for a career: alternative livelihoods and the hardheaded art of academic failure] (https://workingclassstudiesjournal.files.wordpress.com/2018/01/jwcs-vol-...), Journal of Working Class Studies 2(2): 148-160 (special edition on Academic Poverty)

 Cleland, Deborah (2017) A playful shift: field-based experimental games offer insight into capacity reduction in small-scale fisheries, Ocean and Coastal Management, 144: 129-137